Beehive, Gatwick Airport: History

 The terminal was completed in early 1936.
 Although the airport was officially reopened on 6 June 1936, flights to various destinations began in May.
 Jackaman's proposed service to Paris was included: three flights were operated each day, connecting with fast trains from London Victoria station.
-Combined rail and air tickets were offered for £4.5s, and there was a very short transfer time at the terminal (on some flights, as little as 20 minutes was needed).
+Combined rail and air tickets were offered for £4.5s (about £500 in 2024), and there was a very short transfer time at the terminal (on some flights, as little as 20 minutes was needed).

 Gatwick Airport, as it had become, was requisitioned for military use during the Second World War.
 Afterwards, it was eventually agreed upon as the site of London's official second airport, behind Heathrow, after other contenders were ruled out.
 The government announced its decision in July 1952.
-Substantial redevelopment started in that year with the acquisition of more land (including the parts of the racecourse site which had not yet been developed) and the diversion of the A23 around the new boundary of the airport.
+Substantial redevelopment started in that year with the acquisition of more land (including the parts of Gatwick Racecourse site which had not yet been developed) and the diversion of the A23 around the new boundary of the airport.
 A large new terminal was built between 1956 and 1958, the 1935 railway station closed and a new station was built within the terminal complex, on the site of the old racecourse station.
 The Beehive was thus cut off from transport connections and the airport at large, although it was still within its boundaries and was used for helicopter traffic for several more years.

-The Borough of Crawley was extended northwards in 1974 to include Gatwick Airport and its surrounding land, at which point it moved from Surrey into West Sussex.
+The Borough of Crawley was extended northwards in 1974 to include Gatwick Airport and its surrounding land, at which point its administrative county changed from Surrey to West Sussex.
 The Beehive has been in Crawley since then.
 The county of Surrey had not always been accommodating towards the airport: for example, in 1935, the local council in which the terminal would be built (Dorking and Horley Rural District Council) was concerned about possible compensation claims from local residents and the threat of facing liability for accidents; and it "could see no benefit" to allowing further development.